Empowering Youth Participation in Nature Restoration

 Innovation

-This project aims to provide youth organizations and workers with tools to promote nature restoration as a means for youth-oriented educational and informal learning and volunteering activities, while inspiring young people to become active citizens and environmental leaders.
+This project provides youth organisations and youth workers with practical tools and educational resources to promote nature restoration as a means for youth-oriented education, informal learning and volunteering activities.
+The project supports young people in becoming active citizens and environmental leaders, through the development of guides, training materials, practical tools, educational videos and restoration activities.

 Action